-Here are some marketing examples that show the merging of both global and regional applications.
+Marketing examples showing the merging of global and regional applications

 Airbnb might have got its start by craftily crawling local Craigslist listings, but they have grown to become a truly global brand.
 Since their early days in 2008 in San Francisco, California, Airbnb has expanded to 1.5+ million listings, allowing users to list and book accommodations in more than 34,000 cities around the world.